gughog/clr-js/README.md

 Clr is a dead simple color library for nodejs to colorize things and put some styles to your strings in your terminal.
 It's a Work-in-progress (WIP).

+Actually clr-js is just a project for fun, to learn new things and play with some nice features of the world of development.
+If you have a better approach to this, please, contribute!
+Or if you just want to install to create your terminal based apps, feel free to do it.

+This is my first open-source contribution, so if you find any errors, bugs or something bad, please report and let's learn together. :smile:

 ## Getting started

 ### Installation